How SPLC supported students in 2020

-See our “Highlights of 2019” document for more.
+See our “SPLC in 2020” document for more.
 (Click for full size)

 - When their school shut them down, SPLC helped Utah high school journalists publish an investigation into why a teacher was fired -